henry2004y/vlasiator_manual/menu4.md

 The base class has a private variable `sysBoundaryCondList` to keep track of all the boundary conditions as strings.
 Can this possess multiple options for the same BC class?

+The output values of the field for the inflow boundary cells are still not correct!

 In `Commons.h`, the general information for the grid is defined: